Adwooo/shiftsmanager/README.md

 You can use the code and reference the owner of the code (me). thanks.

 basic usage:
+ 1. Fill in in index.html all dependencies (you can see all of them on the bottom of this page)
- 1. Fill your firebase and google calendar  /js/app.js - .constant {'BASE_URL': 'FILL_YOUR_FIREBASE_URL', 'API': 'FILL_YOUR_GOOGLE_CALENDAR_API_ID'}
+ 2. Fill your firebase and google calendar  /js/app.js - .constant {'BASE_URL': 'FILL_YOUR_FIREBASE_URL', 'API': 'FILL_YOUR_GOOGLE_CALENDAR_API_ID'}
- 2. Fill your google calendar API data and refreshToken /calendar/oauth_callback.php (this is an optional step if you want to use google calendar API)
+ 3. Fill your google calendar API data and refreshToken /calendar/oauth_callback.php (this is an optional step if you want to use google calendar API)
- 3. Use the app
+ 4. Use the app

-technology that have been used (you can take it from bower):
+dependencies that have been used (you can take it from bower):
  - angular
  - angular-cookies
  - angularfire